 Unlike traditional psychology, positive psychology focuses on forward-thinking and expanding on positive, therapeutic processes.
 It aims to help survivors create positive thoughts and feelings, like gratitude, and improve overall mood by rewiring the brain through neuroplasticity.

-The most simple yet effective positive psychology practice is writing in a daily gratitude journal.
+A simple, yet effective, positive psychology practice is writing in a daily gratitude journal.
 At the end of each day, write down three good things that happened to you, or write three things that you are grateful for.
 This will help train your brain to seek out and notice things that are positive.

 Overcoming Depression After Brain Injury

 There are many secondary effects survivors may experience after brain injury and depression can be one of them.
-Fortunately, there are just as many ways to overcome these effects and improve function and quality of life overall.
+Fortunately, there are treatment methods to reduce these effects and improve your quality of life.

 Consult with your doctor or therapist first to learn how to identify the symptoms of depression or other disorders and obtain a diagnosis, if any.
-Your medical team can create a treatment plan most suitable for you, which can include a combination of medication, cognitive-behavioral therapy, and positive psychology.
+Your medical team can create a treatment plan most suitable for you.
+This approach may include a combination of medication, cognitive-behavioral therapy, and positive psychology.

-With the proper treatments and techniques, you may be able to overcome the effects of brain injury and depression and soon return to your most favorite activities.
+Understanding the link between traumatic brain injury and depression is a vital aspect of TBI recovery for those who begin to feel prolonged sadness or disinterest in their previous activities.
+With the proper medical care and treatment techniques, you may be able to overcome these effects of brain injury depression and return to your most favorite activities.